florentpoujol/stricter-laravel/readme.md

 # Stricter Laravel

-Laravel is a great framework but a lot lenient in many ways, which some like me doesn't find a good point.
+Laravel is a great framework but lenient in many ways, which some like me doesn't find a good point.

 This document aims to be a collection of tips/advices on how to use or not use some features of Laravel, why, and the alternatives that I prefer.